google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-google-analytics.md

 requests in IndexedDB and then retry them later once connectivity is restored.

 Workbox Google Analytics does exactly this.
-It also also adds fetch handlers to cache the [analytics.js](/analytics/devguides/collection/analyticsjs/) and [gtag.js](/analytics/devguides/collection/gtagjs/)
+It also adds fetch handlers to cache the [analytics.js](/analytics/devguides/collection/analyticsjs/) and [gtag.js](/analytics/devguides/collection/gtagjs/)